Keary Colbert

-Patrick Keary Jerel Colbert (born May 21, 1982) is an American professional football coach and former player who is the wide receivers coach for the Denver Broncos of the National Football League (NFL).
+Patrick Keary Jerel Colbert (born May 21, 1982) is an American professional football coach and former player who was most recently the wide receivers coach for the Denver Broncos of the National Football League (NFL).
 Colbert played in the NFL as a wide receiver.

 Colbert played college football for the USC Trojans.
 He was selected by the Carolina Panthers in the second round of the 2004 NFL draft.
 He also played for the Denver Broncos, Seattle Seahawks, Detroit Lions, Florida Tuskers, Sacramento Mountain Lions, and Kansas City Chiefs.

 Early life

 Colbert attended Hueneme High School in Oxnard, California, and was a letterman in football and track.
 He also lettered in basketball as a sophomore.
 Colbert also attended Sunkist Elementary and E.O.
 Green Junior High School.
 He played football as a youth for the Port Hueneme Rhinos.

 College career

 He attended University of Southern California, where he was a star wide receiver.
 In his final year at USC (2003), Colbert made an unbelievable catch while he was interfered by a defender in the Rose Bowl against University of Michigan, broke away and walked into the end zone for a touchdown.
 Colbert's 149 yards in the Rose Bowl were a career-high.
 The effort helped USC capture the AP National Championship.
 Colbert caught at least one pass in his final 36 games, and left USC as the school's all-time leader in pass receptions, passing Kareem Kelly with 207.
 He earned All-Pac-10 second-team honors his senior year and finished second on the team with 69 receptions for 1,013 yards and nine touchdowns.